footios/burger/README.md

 [Adding a CSS Modules Stylesheet](https://facebook.github.io/create-react-app/docs/adding-a-css-modules-stylesheet) In a few words:
 "CSS Modules are turned on for files ending with the .module.css extension".

+### commit: basic configuration

+We just set up the project.
+That is we created all the necessary folders and files.
+We also:

+- started the basic implementation of the Burger Builder Container.
+- added a dynamic ingredient component.
+- added Prop Type Validation.